mickaelbentolila/BigPanda/README.md

 Commamd line to launch: java -jar StreamService-0.0.1-SNAPSHOT.jar bigpanda.StreamService -gen <generatorPath>

 When the program is running, to get the count of event for an event type enter http://localhost:8080/eventType?type=<eventType> (for example http://localhost:8080/eventType?type=baz) and to get the count of a word enter http://localhost:8080/eventWord?word=<word> (for example http://localhost:8080/eventWord?word=lorem)

+  Improvements:
+  - Create interface class
+  - Divide in subproject Model, Http and Processing to have different jar